andyfeller/bespoke/.github/actions/populate_project/README.md

 ### Configuration

-This action uses a custom YAML schema for tailoring projects and issues for GitHub repositories:
+Contained in the `config-dir` directory, the `config.yml` YAML file describes the projects and issues to populate within a GitHub repository:

 ```yaml
 projects: